carlsmith/coffeeshop/scripts/main.coffee.md

         if slate.getValue() isnt source then slate.push source else slate.focus()

+This API function resets the line history.
+It actually just sets the history store and the volatile copy to empty arrays.

     slate.reset = -> set historyStore, slate.history = []

+This API function pushes a string to the slate, pushing the slate content to the input history.
+The push to the input history is actually done by `slate.updateHistory`.

     slate.push = (source) ->